 biocLite("qvalue")

+Please provide the detail of how fisher exact test was performed.

 R is efficient in performing statistical tests,.
 P value will be calculated through rJava, andits threshold can be set by user (default: 0.05).
 We used false discovery rate (FDR) to correct for multiple testing (q-value).

 DNA-RNA Mode